oncomouse/andrewpilsch-blog/source/2017-06-04-making-twitter-bots.html.markdown

 Think of [Tracery](http://tracery.io/) as a programmable Mad Libs.
 You remember Mad Libs?
 Where you would fill in the blanks with, say, *a noun*, *a verb* and *an adjective*, and end up with a sentence such as "My duck smoked red mayonnaise" and hilarity would ensue?
 [Tracery](http://tracery.io/) works like that, substituting randomly selected values from rules you define into a predefined template.

-This is different from Zach's approach, which uses either a Markov chain algorithm to generate sentences based on a corpus or to choose pre-composed sentences from a list in a spreadsheet.
+This is different from Zach's approach, which uses either a Markov chain algorithm to generate sentences based on a corpus or chooses pre-composed sentences from a list in a spreadsheet.

 Let me give you an example.